ekimb/contig-connectors/README.md

 `filter_blast.py` : This should be merged with the above for functionality, but this currently filters results in BLAST6 format to retain just hits that match the adopted definition of containment.

-`compare_hits.py` : From a ground truth and predicted set of hits in BLAST6 format (with at least the first 3 columns populated), this script computes precision and and recall of the predicted containments compared to the truth.
+`compare_hits.py` : From a ground truth and predicted set of hits in BLAST6 format (with at least the first 3 columns populated), this script computes precision and recall of the predicted containments compared to the truth.
 This comparison ignores order (i.e. p contained in q is treated identically to q contained in p) and explicitly filters out any reported self containments.

 =======

 # Benchmarking Metagenomic Contig Matches